Juris Doctor (J.D.)

 Requirements & Curriculum

-Students must complete the required core courses and the required number of elective courses designated below.
+Students must complete the required core courses designated below.
+The balance of the required units must be selected from the elective list below.
+If both Business Planning and Taxation of Business Entities are successfully completed, all six units earned will count toward the completion of the Tax Law Concentration.
 With prior approval, the Director of the Tax Law Concentration may vary the requirements of this program in individual cases for good cause.
 Twelve units are required for the completion of the Tax Law Concentration.

 12 units minimum required for completion of Concentration